-Why We Still Obsess Over JonBenét Ramsey's Murder
+Why the Murder of JonBenét Ramsey Became a National Obsession: Anatomy of a Shocking Crime - E!
+Online

 "Anyone who ever finds themselves in this situation, as my family has, will go through two tragedies: One the loss of your family member, and secondly, the total demise of the rest of your living family members because of all the persecution that's laid upon you—unjustly so," Patsy's sister Pam Paugh would lament on the Today show in 2010, two years after DNA officially exonerated Patsy and John, but four years after Patsy's death.

-Though authorities would end up focusing on the couple as people of interest, the early days of the investigation were like amateur hour.
+Though authorities would end up focusing on the couple as people of interest, the early days of the investigation would come under fire.
 Much to the DA's later dismay, one detective, Linda Arndt, gave the Ramseys' newly hired criminal attorney a list of the police's questions for John, Patsy and Burke to answer, hoping they could at least get some details (such as "What time did each of you go to sleep?") out of the family while they were in Atlanta for JonBenét's funeral.

 Boulder Police and the Boulder District Attorney's Office were at loggerheads right away, as well, with each having their own views as to how the investigation should be conducted.
 While their combined objective ultimately became to build a case against the Ramseys, accusations of leaks were flying back and forth, grudges developed and bridges were burned.